MAli7319/Jetson-Nano-2GB/README.md

  * Lastly, you should run this command to finalize the setup (This may take some time):
    * `sudo ./flash.sh jetson-nano-devkit mmcblk0p1`
  * If you connect the Nano with an external monitor, you should see the setup wizard on the screen.
 The rest is classic Ubuntu setup.
+ * After setup, you can disconnect the jumper cable and Micro-USB.

 ## VNC Setup
 * Open the terminal of the Nano, and type: